All Products

 1. Click the image.png icon in the upper-left corner.
 In the left-side navigation pane, choose Management > Fleet.

-2. On the Fleet page, click the Data streams tab.
-On the Data streams tab, you can view the collected NetFlow log data in the dataset list.
+2. On the Fleet page, click the Data streams tab to see collected NetFlow log data in the dataset list.

-3. Find the desired dataset, click the image.png icon in the Actions column, and then select View Dashboards.
-On the page that appears, you can select the item whose information you want to view.
-For example, you can select [Logs Netflow] Overview and view information about it.
+3. Find the desired dataset, click the image.png icon in the Actions column, and select View Dashboards.
+Select a dashboard to explore, for example [Logs Netflow] Overview.

 Click the image.png icon in the upper-left corner.
 In the left-side navigation pane, choose Analytics > Discover.
-On the Discover page, view the data in the destination index.
+On the Discover page, browse the data in the destination index.

 1. Click the image.png icon in the upper-left corner.
 In the left-side navigation pane, choose Management > Dev Tools.

-2. On the Console tab, run the following command to query the collected NetFlow log data:
+2. On the Console tab, run the following query:

 GET logs-netflow.log-default/_search